 Eagle Brook Church is opening its 14th Minnesota church in Red Wing, as it expands across the state.

 It was 11 a.m. sharp, the second of two Sunday services on a recent weekend at Minnesota’s largest church.
 The bandleader kicked things off in an understated way: “Hey everybody, welcome to church.”
-He launched into Christian rock songs whose lyrics were projected on two huge screens in this packed auditorium: plenty of Vikings jerseys, many of the 2,000 parishioners clutching a cup of Eagle Brook blend coffee from the church’s Starbucks-esque cafe.
+He launched into Christian rock songs whose lyrics were projected on two huge screens in this packed auditorium: plenty of Vikings jerseys, many of the 2,000 parishioners holding a cup of Eagle Brook blend coffee from the church’s Starbucks-esque cafe.

 As the lead pastor of this campus spoke about finding community in this massive church, a clock in back ticked down to zero, ensuring all the campuses and online hosts stuck to the same schedule.
 Then Ted Cunningham, an author, comedian, pastor of a Missouri church and member of Eagle Brook’s teaching team, took the stage.